 - Bundle it all up A Rails engine that will bring these other gems together into a similar blogging “platform” to this one.
 It will include instructions and/or tools to make migration from Jekyll into Rails easier, should others be interested in making that jump.

 I hope to hear from you what you think, whether you’d use any of these gems, and what you’re interested in hearing about in redesigning a site from scratch or building a Rails blog.
-Once again, you can email me at <caleb at this domain> or find me on Twitter.
+Once again, you can email me or find me on Twitter.